neonmoe/nemini/README.md

 [stb_truetype.h](src/stb_truetype.h) is used for text rendering.
 As it mentions in a comment at the start, it doesn't check offsets found in the font files it reads, which could lead to this program reading arbitrary memory.
 TODO: Provide a way to set the default font.

+As a general consideration, you should probably avoid handling sensitive data with this application: while it is written with care, it is also the first relatively complicated C program I've ever written, so there probably are vulnerabilities all over the place.

 ## Building

-All the build files are hand-written and very short, please familiarize yourself with them if you intend to package this software for others.
+All the build files are hand-written and very short, so feel free to study them if you come across issues.

 ### Linux, probably other POSIX systems